grip-on-software/monetdb-import/Database_structure.md

         describing the reason of the norm change.
 This is the empty string if no comment is provided or NULL if it could not be obtained.

+-   **metric_default**: The default values of metric targets in the quality report repository at points in time that these values were introduced or changed.
+Primary key is (base_name, version_id).
+    -   **base_name** - VARCHAR(100): Name of the metric that is being
+        measured, based on the class name from the quality report repository used by the project definitions.
+    -   **version_id** - VARCHAR(100): SHA hash or revision number
+        belonging to the introduction or alteration of the default target values.
+    -   **commit_date** - TIMESTAMP: Time at which the introduction or alteration took place.
+    -   **direction** - BOOL: Whether the metric improves if the metric value increases.
+This is true if a higher value is better, false if a lower value is better, or NULL if it is not known or not applicable for the metric.
+    -   **perfect** - INT: The perfect value of the metric (there are no better values possible, indicated by a light green color in the quality report).
+This is NULL if the perfect value is not known.
+    -   **target** - INT: The target value of the metric (values equal or better to the target are indicated by a green color in the quality report).
+This is NULL if the target value is not known.
+    -   *low_target*' - INT: The low target value of the metric (values equal or better than the low target, but worse than the target, are indicated by a yellow color in the quality report, while worse values are indicated by a red value).
+This is NULL if the low target value is not known.

 ## Docker dashboard tables (BigBoat)